 Classes are taught by engaged faculty who are leading experts in their fields.
 You can see some of the latest projects that faculty and students are working on, including upcoming seminars on the department home page.
 Students take core coursework during their first year of the program before becoming more specialized and selecting a major professor.
 The student and their major professor will work together closely with the rest of the student’s faculty committee and will collaborate on research and paper publications.

 Admission to the Ph.D. program and financial assistance are based on a combination of factors: prior coursework and performance, and TOEFL (international students) results, letters of recommendation, and statement of purpose.
-(GREs are optional.)
-Applications are evaluated both individually and in relation to other applicants to the program.
+(GREs are optional for fall 2021 only) Applications are evaluated both individually and in relation to other applicants to the program.

 The Department of Economics offers a competitive compensation package for Ph.D. students who are on assistantship.
 Students receive a monthly stipend and in most cases, the cost of tuition is fully covered.
 Other benefits include health insurance, travel to conferences, and potential for summer employment.
 All applicants are automatically considered for assistantship funding.
 You do not have to be affiliated with a specific faculty member prior to admission in order to secure an assistantship.